 Using this website

+This website is run by the EWC.
 We want as many people as possible to be able to use this website.
-For example, this means that you should be able to:
+For example, that means you should be able to:

 - zoom in up to 300% without the text spilling off the screen

 - navigate most of the website using just a keyboard

 - navigate most of the website using speech recognition software

 - use most of the website using a screen reader

 We’ve added the ReachDeck Toolbar to our site which is accessed using the white person on a blue background icon at the top of the page.

 The ReachDeck Toolbar will help you to read and translate the content on our website.
 Its features include:

 - text-to-speech: click on or select any text to hear it read aloud